 Fear not, for we at Crookes & Jenkins Family Dental Practice are here to help.

 Having been in the industry for years, we advise our patients not to make hasty decisions regarding cosmetic dentistry.
 It is important that you research your options and choose a dentist that is experienced in your chosen treatment option.

-Here are five things you should know about porcelain veneers.
+Here are some things you should know about porcelain veneers.